 Now, it’s time to look closer at features and stages of creating banking software.
 We will start with mobile solutions and later will check desktop/web platforms, too.

 To start with, check some shiny stats.
-As Juniper Research claims in its 2018 report, users of mobile banking apps will grow 14% YOY while traditional online banking clients will have only 6%.
+As Juniper Research claims in its 2018 report, users of iOS and Android banking apps will grow 14% YOY while traditional online banking clients will have only 6%.
 Currently, half of the digital banking users access their financial institutions via mobile applications while a lot of top-rated banks are ready for great digital transformations (see details in the chart below).

 With more markets start accepting flexible solutions for smartphones and tablets, banks can boost their efficiency and cut costs greatly.
 For this, they have to implement mobile systems.
-Without further ado, dive into the process of development!
+Without further ado, dive into the process of finance mobile app development!

 Pay attention to the idea of best practices.
 Simply put, it’s a set of methods or approaches which are widely accepted as the most efficient for the given purpose.
-The best practice (or way, if you want) of creating banking applications is right below.
-Thus, let’s focus on core things related to banking app development!
+The best practice (or way, if you want) of creating Android banking apps is right below.
+Thus, let’s focus on core things related to mobile banking app development!

 First and foremost, you should start by analyzing the audience.
 Numerous people of all ages and races utilize banking services and now they tend to use mobile applications or online platforms instead of visiting branches or calling contact centers.
 The usage of these software types grows rapidly.
-The PwC’s survey conducted in 2017 marks that 82% of 18-24-year-old smartphone users had experience with mobile banking but only 29% of 65+ phone owners did this.
-Still, omnidigital interactions have grown from 27% to 46% while human-related channels’ share has fallen from 15% to only 10%.
+The PwC’s survey conducted in 2018 marks that 15% of all customers used mobile devices to interact with banks.
+Compare this number to 10% in 2017.
+While old channels like ATMs and branches move down, mobile banking is on the rise.

 Considering such growth, it’s important to understand what your clients want and why they look at banking mobile app development.
 Valuable data from Statista reveals the benefits and expectations of the US-based users in 2017 and 2018.
 That, top reasons of using mobile apps include verifying balance (77%), verifying transactions (63%), transferring money (53%), and making deposits (51%) while the definitive benefit is an awareness of the current personal financial situation (62%).
 Check more detailed stats below.